Newport High School (Arkansas)

 Newport High School is a comprehensive public high school serving students in grades nine through twelve in Newport, Arkansas, United States.
 It is the sole high school administered by the Newport School District.

 Academics

 The assumed course of study at Newport High School exceeds the Smart Core curriculum developed by the Arkansas Department of Education (ADE).
 Students engage in regular and Advanced Placement (AP) coursework and exams to obtain at least 24 units beyond the 22 units required by the Smart Core curriculum.
 Exceptional students have been recognized as National Merit Finalists and participated in Arkansas Governor's School.

 Athletics

 The school's mascot is the Greyhound with black and orange as the school colors.

 For 2020–21, the Newport Greyhounds compete in the state's 3A classification within the 3A West Conference of the Arkansas Activities Association (AAA).
-The Pointers engage in numerous interscholastic activities, including baseball, basketball (boys/girls), cross country (boys/girls), football, golf, track, soccer, softball, tennis (boys/girls), and volleyball, along with marching band, cheer, and dance.
+The Greyhounds engage in numerous interscholastic activities, including baseball, basketball (boys/girls), cross country (boys/girls), football, golf, track, soccer, softball, tennis (boys/girls), and volleyball, along with marching band, cheer, and dance.